 Random Source

-Generator of randomly distributed values.
+A generator of randomly distributed quantities.

 blockType: RandomSource